cdig/svga/README.md

 * [Starter Project](https://github.com/cdig/svg-activity-starter)

 Todo:
-* horizontal controls when height-constrained
 * drag controls with 4-way arrow in outside corner
-* divider should only show when vertical
 * Control: vertical divider (only shows in horizontal)
 * Control: N-state toggle
 * Schematic button